shuuchen/WWElasticTextField/README.md

 </p>

 ##### Customize
-Play with the value of overshootAmount and see how the elastic extent changes accordingly.
+Play with the value of overshootAmount (positive or negative) and see how the elastic extent changes accordingly.

 <p>
   <img src="https://github.com/shuuchen/WWElasticTextField/blob/master/customize.gif" width="30%" />